killera/killera.github.com/_drafts/2013-12-02-using-matplotlib-to-analyse-locust-performance-test-results.md

 For **task 3** to **task 5**, we already have the solution in previous introduction.

-For **task 6**, we only need to draw all the plots in one graph, just need to keep one thing in mind is that the histgram is about all the requests.
+For **task 6**, we only need to draw all the plots in one graph, just need to keep one thing in mind is that the histogram is about all the requests.

 For **task 7**, we have the `PdfPages` class in the matplotlib to help us implementing it. we can simply add one graph into the PDF file by calling the `PdfPages.savefig` method.